Enduriel/BB-Modding-Doc-MD/Modern Hooks/Introduction.md

 Github
 NexusMods

-[[Hooks]] allow us to modify [[Battle Brothers Class|Battle Brothers Classes]] directly, you can imagine that this is happening during a sort of 'post complication' time, in practice this occurs while the game is booting up and reading all of the game scripts, before the main menu screen is shown.
+[[Hooks]] allow us to modify [[Battle Brothers Class|Battle Brothers Classes]] directly, this happens during initialization time, while the game is booting up and reading all of the game scripts and before the main menu screen is shown.
 This allows us to
 - [[Basic Hooks#Adding Functions|add functions]]
 - [[Basic Hooks#Wrapping Functions|wrap functions]], having our code execute before, after or instead of the original code
 - [[Basic Hooks#Adding Fields|add fields]]